IBM/Ansible-OpenShift-Provisioning/README.md

       * From the main menu, double check that all check boxes have an X
     * Once you fill out all the required configuration settings, press "b" to begin installation.
     * Wait for the installation to complete, this may take some time.
 Monitor its progress, it may need you to press 'Enter' to continue.
 Once the installation completes, you will have to press the 'Run' button on the cockpit for it to start up and finish configuration.
     * Once you see "bastion login", come back to the terminal to continue your run by pressing "ctrl+c" and then "c".
-If there was a problem and you need to stop the playbook, press "ctrl+c" and then "a".
+    * If there was a problem and you need to stop the playbook, press "ctrl+c" and then "a" to Abort.
 If configuration and installation took longer than the pause and the playbook continued and then failed, continue the playbook by running the following command: "ansible-playbook main.yaml --ask-become-pass --tags 'bastion,create_nodes'"
 * **Step 8: Starting Up Bootstrap and Control Nodes**
     * The playbook will continue to run, preparing the bootstrap and control nodes.
     * To monitor the nodes as they come up, watch them on the cockpit at: "https://your-KVM-host-IP-address-here:9090"
     * Click on the "Virtual Machines" tab and then click on the VM you want to monitor.
 Click on the black terminal screen and press Enter.
-    * Once you see "node-name login" prompt come back to the terminal where you ran Ansible and press "ctrl+c" and then "c" to continue running the playbook.
+    * Once you see "'node-name' login" prompt come back to the terminal where you ran Ansible and press "ctrl+c" and then "c" to continue running the playbook.
     * If you encounter an error that does not resolve with time, press "ctrl+c" and then "a" to stop the process and debug.
 * **Step 9: Bootkube Verification**
     * SSH into the bastion (run "ssh your-bastion-IP-address-here" in the terminal)
-    * From there, change to root user (run "su root") and type in the root password that you set during configuration
+    * From there, change to root user (run "su root") and type in the root password that you set during bastion configuration
     * Then SSH into the bootstrap as core ("ssh core@your-bootstrap-IP-address-here")
     * Run "journalctl -u bootkube.service" to watch the bootstrap connect to the control nodes (hold spacebar to get to the bottom of the log).
 Press "q" to exit the log.